Get Involved | FAQ | Storytelling | Stay Connected | Resources

 The past decade has brought a lot of change, from the loss of the coal industry, to a spike in tourism during COVID, to debates around the Dolores Monument proposal and Norwood Solar Farm.
 While a regional plan can’t simply solve these challenges, it can provide tools and a voice for us to say what kind of community we’d like to be in the future.

-To achieve this goal the Towns of Naturita, Norwood, and Nucla, Montrose County, and West End Economic Development Corporation (WEEDC), with support from our non-profit partner Community Builders, have come together to engage the community and establish a shared path forward: the West End Vision Project.
+To achieve this goal the Towns of Naturita, Norwood, and Nucla, and West End Economic Development Corporation (WEEDC), with support from our non-profit partner Community Builders, have come together to engage the community and establish a shared path forward: the West End Vision Project.
 The key part of this process is input from the community, so the ideas in the plan will come from you, the people who live and lead in the West End.

 Get Involved!